Hypertopic/idaifield2hypertopic/README.md

 * viewpointV1

 ### 3. Views' update
-To let Porphyry read the iDAI.field data correctly, the view **user** and **corpus** need to be update with the given map functions.
+To let Porphyry read the iDAI.field data correctly, the view **user** and **corpus** need to be updated with the given related map functions.
 The views can now be access via the following addresses :

 * the User view is available to the following address: <http://127.0.0.1:5984/[replicationDatabaseName]/_design/argos/_rewrite/user/offrandes>
 * the Corpus view is available to the following address : <http://127.0.0.1:5984/[replicationDatabaseName]/_design/argos/_view/corpus>